zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide300.md

     ![](images/300/DB/Upload_to_JCS/11.png)

 - On the Optional Settings page, click Next.
-The default settings are adequate for this tutoria
+The default settings are adequate for this tutorial.

     ![](images/300/DB/Upload_to_JCS/12.png)